Sakshi06482/TEXT-SUMMARIZATION-TOOL/README.md

 *Description*

-       1. Project Overview:
+       *Project Overview*:

                 Text summarization is the process of distilling the most important information from a source to produce an abridged version for easier consumption.
 With the explosion of digital

-content, automatic summarization tools are increasingly important in applications like news aggregation, academic research, and report generation.This project uses classic
+content, automatic summarization tools are increasingly important in applications like news aggregation, academic research, and report generation.This project uses classic frequency-based

-frequency-based summarization methods.
+summarization methods.
 It tokenizes the text, removes stop words, scores each sentence based on word frequency, and then extracts the top N sentences as the summary.